Dirt 4: Reception

 Dirt 4 received "generally favorable" reviews from critics, according to video game review aggregator Metacritic.
 IGN gave the game a 9.2/10: "Accessible yet tough and grimy yet gorgeous, Dirt 4 sets a new standard in rally racing – and its well-considered career mode and endless stages inject it with tremendous stamina.
 Absolutely stonking brilliant".
 Polygon gave the game a 9/10: "I've never been more charmed by a racing video game and I could not recommend any other more than Dirt 4, to anyone of any ability.
 Dirt 4 is a joy".
-GameSpot awarded the game a 9/10 and said "if Dirt Rally's punishing difficulty alienated long-time series fans in any way, this commitment to accessibility should help to bring them back, and the near-infinite possibilities of Your Stage should keep them playing.
+GameSpot awarded the game a 9/10 and said "if Dirt Rallys punishing difficulty alienated long-time series fans in any way, this commitment to accessibility should help to bring them back, and the near-infinite possibilities of Your Stage should keep them playing.
 Dirt 4 is a shining example of Codemasters at their brilliant best".

 The game reached number 2 in the UK sales charts in its week of release, only behind Grand Theft Auto V. The game reached number 7 in Australia, and number 2 in New Zealand.